GannettDigital/simulato/docs/_pages/tutorial/tutorial-reusable-components-pt2.md

 Before we actually start making the component, we need to come up with a strategy to be able to pass information to the component we are making.
 When we broke down the elements, and their selectors, we saw that only parts of the value are changing.
 We need to send the dynamic part of that id to our reusable component which will allow us to use one component `type` and just create two components of that type.
 Leveraging Javascript, we are able to use the `this` context as a medium to pass information to our components.

 The `this` context in javascript behaves slightly differently then other languages and can be read about [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
-Inside simulato, when a component is created to be put into the expected state it will call `Object.create()` passing in the base component that is module.exported from a component file.
+Inside Simulato, when a component is created to be put into the expected state it will call `Object.create()` passing in the base component that is module.exported from a component file.
 This creates a new object, inheriting the property of the base component we module.export.
 It then sets some properties to the newly created component based on the values passed in during creation.
 These values are: `type`, `name`, `options`, and `dynamicarea`.
 The new component will then run the following functions in order: elements(), model(), actions(), events(), children().
 Since the new component is calling its own properties, that is the functions listed previously, the `this` context bound to those functions will be the new component itself.
 We haven't covered `events` and `children` yet in this tutorial, but we can still note the `this` context is available to them.

 We can use the `this` context to solve our need to pass in information to a component, specifically `this.options`.
 When calling `expectedState.createAndAddComponent()` we know we pass in an object containing `type`, `name`, and `state`, but there is also an additional property we can pass in `options`.
 The options object is provided to the end user as a place to pass in anything they find useful for the component they are creating.
 When the component is actually created, `this.options` is the object passed in by a user and made available to the the `this` context.
 If no options are provided, a empty object is provided to the `this` context.
 Now that we have a way to send information, we are finally ready to make our first reusable component.

 First off we need to give our new component a `type`.
 Since we are using this to represent a news article, we can make the `type` as simple as `NewsArticle`.
 Remember to make the file inside the `components` folder, giving it the name `newsArticle.model.js`.

 ```
-'use strict'
+'use strict';

 module.exports = {
   type: 'NewsArticle',
 }
 ```

 Next we need to create the elements.
-Elements is where we can getting start making use of  `this.options`.
+Elements is where we can start making use of  `this.options`.
 We know three elements we want to create are: image, heading and text.
 We know for each element we have an id we can use to select them, lets use for an example `article1Image`.
 We know from our previous discussion that `article1` is the part of the string that changes, and it will always end in `Image`.
 We can use `this.options` to pass in the dynamic part of each id.
 Assuming we named the option `baseId`, using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), we can easily create a selector value for all three of our elements.

 ```
-'use strict'
+'use strict';

 module.exports = {
   type: 'NewsArticle',